saruye/vagrant-typo3neos/Readme.rst

 		vagrant plugin install vagrant-omnibus

-3. Clone this repository and change into the project direcotry git creates
+3. Clone this repository and change into the project directory git creates

 4. Install required cookbooks